arsy786/weather-dashboard/README.md

    npm install
    ```

-4. Start the backend development server:
+4. Start the frontend development server:

    ```bash
    npm run dev
    ```

-   This command runs the frontend part of the app in development mode.
-Open `http://localhost:3000` to view it in your browser.
-The page will reload if you make edits.
-You will also see any lint errors in the console.
+   The frontend server should now be running on `http://localhost:3000`.

 ### Accessing the Application